 Therefore, if you try to address the issue by simply getting rid of the visible pile of soil, you’ll most likely end up frustrated once the ant hill crops back up again later on.

 What type of ants are in your lawn?

 Being one of the most common insects, you’ve probably seen ants at home before.
-Yet, there exist several different ant species which can invade your lawn grass, with colors ranging from black and brown to red and yellow.
-Despite these body color differences, there still exist several physical similarities that make it easy to identify that the pests on your turfgrass are, indeed, ants.
+Yet, several different ant species can invade your lawn grass, with colors ranging from black and brown to red and yellow.
+Despite these body color differences, several physical similarities still make it easy to identify that the pests on your turfgrass are, indeed, ants.

 For starters, adult ants are typically narrow-shaped, with three body sections: head, thorax, and abdomen.
 A narrow constriction separates the abdomen from the thorax.
 Also, the body size could fall anywhere between 1/16th– ¾ of an inch, with size variations dependent on the particular ant species.

-You can also identify an ant infestation in your yard by identifying their larvae during the summer season.
+You can also identify an ant infestation in your yard by identifying their larvae during summer.
 To do so, dig underground into one of the ant nests and observe for white-colored organisms with a tapering head-to-tail kind of movement.

-That being said, two ant species have been proven to me more common on turfgrass than any other ant species.
+That being said, two ant species have been proven more common on turfgrass than any other ant species.
 These include field ants and cornfield ants.
-You can easily identify field ants by their black color and sizeable ant hills that are typically about two-feet in diameter.
+You can easily identify field ants by their black color and sizeable ant hills, typically about two feet in diameter.
 Cornfield ants- meanwhile- are significantly smaller and brown in color.

 - Dr. Pat Vittum, University of Massachusettes, UMass Extension Turf Program: Contorlling Ants in Lawns